spences10/jsmonthly-december-2025/talk.md

 > notes:
 >
-> - This is the full achievement
-> - Professional AND personal growth
+> - 128 work + 57 personal
 > - Refactoring at work
-> - Building better AI tools at home
+> - Building tools at home
-> - Publishing knowledge to community
-> - All in parallel
+> - Both in same 10 days

 ---